ColasNahaboo/cgibashopts/README.md

 - Handles GET and POST requests, with all the methods of encoding the parameters:    application/x-www-form-urlencoded,     multipart/form-data,     text/plain.
 - Handles also the legacy index search query strings
 - Handles upload of binary files, and text files with unix or DOS newlines.
 I did not find any existing library providing this functionality for CGI shell programming
+- Uses only "classic" features of bash, and should work with old bash versions, I guess 4.1+

 ## Documentation
 - When used, the cgibashopts library decodes the parameters sent by the browser that the web server provides to the scripts as various environment variables and optionally its standard input, as per the [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) standard.
 Cgibashopts makes them available to the including script in an easy to use form: variables, functions, and files.